-Once you decide that you wish to buy a house, you need to determine what type of mortgage might work best for you.
+Once you decide you wish to buy a house, you need to determine what type of mortgage might work best for you.
 For instance, you may benefit by applying for a USDA loan or a VA loan, provided you meet the required eligibility criteria.
 Two aspects that remain common no matter what type of loan you get include interest rates and loan terms.
+So, what are the different types of loans and what are the different types of interest rates in loans?

-A fixed-rate home loan is one where the interest rate remains the same for the entire course of the loan.
-It depends on the market rate at the time of your loan’s origination.
+A fixed-rate mortgage is a loan in which the interest rate is determined beforehand, and remains constant with on-time payments.
+The interest rate depends on the market rate at the time of your loan’s origination, to which your lender might add a spread or margin.
 Changing market interest rates have no impact on the interest you need to pay through a fixed-rate loan.
 This ensures that your monthly repayments remain the same for the entire loan term.

-With an ARM, part of the interest rate risk is transferred from the lender to the borrower.
-As a result, ARMs are commonly used in situations where fixed-rate alternatives are prohibitively expensive or difficult to obtain.
+With an ARM, part of the interest rate risk shifts from the lender to the borrower.
+As a result, borrowers commonly use ARMs in situations where fixed-rate alternatives are prohibitively expensive or difficult to obtain.

-While the United States Treasury rate is used as a basis to determine the interest rates of most ARMs in the U.S., around 20% rely on the London Interbank Offered Rate (LIBOR).
+While a majority of lenders in the U.S. use the United States Treasury rate as a basis to determine the interest rates of most ARMs, some rely on the London Interbank Offered Rate (LIBOR).

-Adjustable mortgages for home purchase come in three basic forms:
+Adjustable mortgages for home purchase come in three basic forms that include conventional variable rate mortgages, hybrid ARMs, and option ARMs.

 Getting a typical ARM requires that you prepare yourself for adjusting rates for as long as you do not repay or refinance the mortgage.
-The rate usually reflects a third-party index and includes your lender’s margin.
+The rate usually reflects a third-party index, and includes the margin a mortgage provider applies.
 Rates adjust based on a predetermined schedule, which can be monthly, every six months, or every year.

-Hybrid ARMs, also referred to as fixed period ARMS, come with a fixed rate for a specific period of time, and this is followed by an adjustable rate.
-The fixed-rate periods may vary from three (3/1) to five (5/1), to seven (7/1), to even 10 (10/1) years.
+Hybrid ARMs, also referred to as fixed-period ARMs, come with a fixed rate for a specific period of time, and an adjustable rate follows.
+The fixed-rate periods may vary from three (3/1) to five (5/1) to seven (7/1) to even 10 (10/1) years.
 When the initial fixed-rate period is long, the difference between the interest rate of an ARM and that of a fixed-rate mortgage is small.
 The converse holds true as well.

-The date when the switch takes place is referred to as the reset date.
+The date when the switch takes place is the reset date.
 Then, the interest rate is assessed and recalculated every year.
 Some ARMs, such as 3/3 and 5/5 ARMs, come with more than one interest rate adjustment per year.
 However, these are not easy to find.

 If you go the option ARM way, you get to choose from four monthly payment alternatives.
 These include a predetermined minimum payment, a 15-year amortizing payment, a 30-year amortizing payment, or an interest-only payment.

-Most people who benefit by getting ARMs are people who plan to sell their homes in a few years or people who plan to refinance their mortgages down the line.
+Most people who benefit from getting ARMs plan to sell their homes in a few years or ones who plan to refinance their mortgages down the line.
 This is because the longer you plan to draw out an ARM, the riskier it can get.
 After all, while the interest rate is typically low when you start, it can get noticeably higher once rate adjustments begin.
-An example in case is the period during the sub-prime crisis.
-After rates began to adjust, several borrowers found that their monthly payments increased drastically.
+An example in case is the period during the subprime crisis.
+After rates began to adjust, several borrowers with ARMs found that their monthly payments increased drastically.

-Example: The initial interest rate is 4.1% for the first 3 years; the interest rate in the fourth year can increase to a maximum of 6.1%.
+In case you start with an initial interest rate of 4.1% for the first three years, the interest rate in the fourth year can increase to a maximum of 6.1%.
 In the fifth year, it may increase by up to 3%, getting to no more than 9.1%.
 Going forward, the interest cannot increase to more than 11.1%, which is 7% more than the loan’s original interest rate.

-The cap works in reducing your risk to some degree.
+The cap works in reducing your risk slightly.
 However, the difference in monthly payments can be noticeable in some instances.
 For example, if you take a $200,000 ARM at 4%, and the interest rate increases to 10%, your monthly mortgage payment would increase by around $800.
 Just how much the rate adjusts depends on the ARM’s index rate.

-Various aspects require your attention when determining if a fixed-rate or adjustable-rate mortgage might work better for you.
+Various aspects require your attention when determining if a fixed or adjustable-rate mortgage might work better for you.

-Since the 1990s, variable rates have decreased gradually, although there have been periods of movement in both directions.
-However, historical trends can’t be taken for granted when it comes to predicting future performance.
+Since the 1990s, interest rates have decreased gradually, although there have been periods of movement in both directions.
+However, one should not take historical trends for granted when it comes to predicting future performance.
 Besides, predicting the timing, direction, and speed of adjustments is not easy, especially when it comes to getting all three right.

 When existing interest rates are low and there is speculation about a hike, opting for a fixed-rate mortgage might be the way to go.
-This is because the low-interest rate will stay in place even if the market rate climbs to a higher level.
-However, if interest rates are predicted to fall, you might want to consider taking an adjustable-rate mortgage.
+This is because the low interest rate will stay in place even if the market rate climbs to a higher level.
+However, if there are predictions that interest rates might fall, you may want to consider getting a mortgage with an interest rate that fluctuates over time as market rates change.

 If you are already on a tight budget, you don’t want to worry about unfavorable changes in interest rates denting your ability to make timely repayments.
 In such a scenario, while a fixed-rate mortgage would come with higher monthly payments initially, it would offer peace of mind down the road, with you knowing that your repayments will not change through the loan term.